ZeyuGaoAi/Instance_based_Vision_Transformer/README.md

 (Or download the predicted results from [the same link of pRCC dataset](https://dataset.chenli.group/home/prcc-subtyping))
 - Train the I-ViT model follow the [Running Scripts](./I-ViT)

+## Citation

+If any part of this code is used, please give appropriate citation to our paper.

 ## Authors
 - Zeyu Gao (betpotti@gmail.com)
 - Bangyang Hong (hby4732@stu.xjtu.edu.cn)